About this detail of the Tiger

 In popular culture of decades ago, Tigers were usually imagined as grey.
 Those with more historical knowledge might acknowledge that some Tigers, operating in Africa, were "sand".

-This 1997 Tamiya kit is typical.
-The Tiger that it depicts, number "332", can hardly have been grey in reality.
+This 1997 Tamiya model kit shows how Tigers were imagined.
+But the Tiger that it depicts, number "332", cannot have been grey in reality.

 The grey paint was officially called "Dunkelgrau" or RAL 7021.
 It was very dark, almost black when new.
 It had been the official colour for newly built tanks since 1940, before the Tiger's introduction.